 Can I keep my car if it's declared a total loss?

 Yes, through owner-retained salvage.
-You keep the vehicle and receive a reduced payout (ACV minus salvage value and deductible).
-The car receives a salvage title, making it difficult to insure and cutting resale value substantially.
+You keep the car and receive a reduced payout (your car's ACV minus salvage value and your deductible).
+You'll need to repair it and may need a salvage title inspection before registering it again.

 What if I disagree with the total loss decision?